 Qualifying for a loan using restricted stock units can be tricky if you’re not working with the right lender.
 In fact, many mortgage lenders don’t allow applicants to use RSUs for a loan at all.
 This is especially true of lenders who aren’t familiar with compensation packages that are more common in California.
 At Carlyle Financial, we partner with regional lenders that often do allow applicants to use RSUs and other types of vested income as part of their application requirements.

 The success of every mortgage application depends on individual circumstances.
 That’s why it’s imperative to find a mortgage bank that understands complex and nuanced financial scenarios.
 If you own vested RSUs, it’s certainly possible to have them counted towards your income, especially when you work with Carlyle Financial.
+Contact us to find out how.

 How can you use vested income to qualify for a mortgage?